🐱 Kickstart a GitHub Project

 General > Pull Requests

-This is an idea from GitFlow.
+By default, all pull requests should be merged with merge commits.
 The main benefit is that you can easily identify which branch a commit came from, and it's easier to revert a feature.
+An idea from GitFlow.

 Also checks the following: